ascetic-al/basic-programs/README.md

-This is a repository for simple programs I wrote in Python.
+This is a repository for those simple programs I wrote in Python when drilling my skills.